Everything you need to know about the Vancouver Hawks!

 Nucleus of teams comprise girlfriends & colleagues of Hawks men.

-1970s: Vancouver Club member, Bill Dove, coaches women's club in VWFHA League.
+1970s: Vancouver Club member, Steve Dove, coaches women's club in VWFHA League.

 1979: Shiaz Virjee, a member of Vancouver Hawks FHC takes over as coach of the Doves.
 Bearing olive branches, Hawks woo the Doves with view to creating a mixed Men's & Women's Vancouver Hawks FHC.

-1980 (circa): Hawks and Doves teams travel together to Holland, Germany, CalCup at MoorPark (May) and GoldenGate at Berkely (September).
+1980 (circa): Hawks and Doves teams travel together to Holland, Germany, CalCup at MoorPark (May) and GoldenGate at Berkeley (September).
 Courtship extends to girlfriend - boyfriend interaction, relationships develop and marriages ensue.

 1980s: VanHawks Club actively fosters development of junior girls hockey.
 Over time, more club women's teams entered in VWFHA Women's League.